Mom’s doctor suggested Assisted Living

 “But this is not like that.”

-John was in a nearby nursing home for about six weeks getting rehab, and he hated it!
+John was in a nearby nursing home for about six weeks getting rehab — in fact, he hated it!
 “They would wake me up at 6:00am, but breakfast wasn’t until 8:00am, so I sat there for two hours every morning.
 My schedule was based on what was most convenient for them, not for me.”

 John’s son knew his parents needed help.
-And he worked hard to find a place that wouldn’t sacrifice their freedom and dignity.
-He knew he had succeeded when his parents moved in to Victorian Village, one of our Assisted Living communities, and his dad started trying new hobbies.
+Because he wanted the best for them, he worked hard to find a place that wouldn’t sacrifice their freedom and dignity.
+He knew he had succeeded when his parents moved in to Victorian Village, a Providence community that offers Assisted Living.
+He could see that John was happier and healthier.
+Most noteworthy, his dad started trying new hobbies.
 You can read more of John’s story here.
 (The link opens a new page.)

 A whole new life

 For some people Assisted Living opens up all kinds of new opportunities.
 Juanita North started a whole new life when she moved into Royal Atrium Inn, a Providence community in Zeeland, Michigan.
-At almost 90 years old, her husband of 70 years passed away, and Juanita was on her own.
-She realized that this was the first time in her life when she was not defined by her relationships to other people — wife, mother, sister, daughter.
+When she was almost 90 years old, her husband of 70 years passed away, and Juanita was on her own.
+In addition to feeling lonely, she realized that this was the first time in her life when she was not defined by her relationships to other people — wife, mother, sister, daughter.
 “I had to rediscover myself,” she says.
 “What was my purpose for living?
 What are my likes and dislikes?
 What skills do I have?
 What activities do I enjoy?”

 Assisted Living gave Juanita new opportunities to enjoy life and people.
 She wrote to tell us about her adventures — fishing, concerts, and claiming both turkey legs at her 90th birthday party!
 You can read her story in her own words, and maybe she’ll remind you of your own mother!